vxhl/365DaysOfData/README.md

 To calculate the loss for each iteration of the training we will be using categorical cross entropy since each of our outputs only belongs to a single class and we have more than two classes to work with.
 And to optimise our network we will use a RMSprop optimizer as it is usually a very good choice for recurrent neural networks.

+## 📌Day 58: ***🎵 Generating Music using LSTM in Keras #06***
+After defining our architecture we start our training.
+The model.fit() function in Keras is used to train the network.
+The first parameter is the list of input sequences from our data preparation phase and the second is a list of their respective outputs.
+We are to be training the network for 200 epochs, with each batch that is propagated through the network will be having 64 samples.

+Now we implement a concept called model checkpoints.
+What this does is it gives us the accesibility to stop the training at any point in time without losing the previous information.
+It basically provides us with a way to save the weights of the network nodes to a file after every epoch.
+This allows us to stop running the neural network once we are satisfied with the loss value without having to worry about losing the weights.
+Otherwise we would have to wait until the network has finished going through all 200 epochs before we could get the chance to save the weights to a file.